Cristian006/frameless-titlebar/README.md

 ## Add to your own project

 > This project is still not on NPM but it will be soon!
-Probably will be renamed by the time it's uploaded since I'm pretty sure there's already an electron-titlebar library
+Probably will be renamed by the time it's uploaded since I'm pretty sure there's already an frameless-titlebar library

 In your electron `app.js` file: